Genivia/ugrep/README.md

             directory is checked first for FILE, then the home directory.
 The options specified in the configuration FILE are parsed first, followed by the remaining options specified on the command line.
-    --save-config[=FILE]
+    --save-config[=FILE] [OPTIONS]
-            Save configuration FILE.
-By default `.ugrep' is saved.
-If FILE is a `-', write the configuration to standard output.
+            Save configuration FILE to include OPTIONS.
+Update FILE when first loaded with --config=FILE.
+The default FILE is `.ugrep', which is automatically loaded by the ug command.
+When FILE is a `-', writes the configuration to standard output.
+Only part of the OPTIONS are saved that do not cause searches to fail when combined with other options.
+Additional options may be specified by editing the the saved configuration file.
+A configuration file may be modified to specify one or more config[=FILE] to indirectly load the specified FILEs, but recursive config loading is not allowed.

 #### The ug command versus the ugrep command